WassimSlim21/Breast_Cancer_Data_Analysis/Rradme.md

 ## 🏁 Final Model
 The final Decision Tree model is trained with optimized hyperparameters.

+## 📈 SVM Classification
+Additionally, an SVM model is trained using a linear kernel.

 ## 📊 Visualization
-Decision Tree and final model visualizations are provided.
+Decision Tree, SVM, and final model visualizations are provided.

 📊 Data Set Characteristics:
 Number of Instances: 569